inclement/vivarium/README.md

 ### config.toml

-Copy the default config so that Vivarium will find it:
+Copy the default config so that Vivarium will find it.

     mkdir -p $HOME/.config/vivarium
     cp config/config.toml $HOME/.config/vivarium

 The default config is extensively documented and includes all the Vivarium default bindings.
 See the documentation inside the file to see what other options you can set.

+If you installed Vivarium globally, the default config should be found in `/etc/vivarium/config.toml` or `/usr/local/etc/vivarium/config.toml`.

 ### viv_config.h